The 20 Best Horner Syndrome Doctors Near Me in Vermont, US

 English

 Timothy Shafer is a primary care provider, practicing in Family Medicine in Townshend, Vermont.
 Dr. Shafer is rated as an Experienced provider by MediFind in the treatment of Horner Syndrome.
-His top areas of expertise are Opioid Use Disorder, Familial Hypertension, Hypertension, and Glucocorticoid-Remediable Aldosteronism.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Opioid Use Disorder, Familial Hypertension, Hypertension, and Glucocorticoid-Remediable Aldosteronism.

 Experienced in Horner Syndrome